 In 2008, I went back to school and got a Master’s degree in leadership, and I am very thankful for that experience.
 I learned many things about “servant leadership” and organizational management.

 In 2012, April and I had our son Kaleb; he is a rambunctious little guy who has captured our hearts and added ineffable joy to our lives.
-We feel incredibly blessed that God chose us as his parents.
+In 2017, we added another precious boy to our family through the miracle of adoption.
+Todd was born in 2015 and has stolen our hearts.
+We're incredibly blessed that God chose us to be parents to these wonderful boys.

 Raintree is a special place, and I am humbled to be a part of this family as we seek to fulfill God’s mission in our lives.
 I hope to serve in any way possible so God and His church may flourish on this earth.